 Sestri Levante is a lovely coastal town.
 I could live there, I thought.
 It has all the things one needs to live in a town: shopping, hospital, movie theatre, arts, music, train service.
 It was there.
 In the summer, you can take ferries to Portovenere, Cinque Terre, and Portofino, another gorgeous town but one I could not afford.
 Maybe this was the place for me.

-My host suggested Chiavari, the next town on the train and a quieter place with less tourists than Sestri Levante.
+My host suggested Chiavari, the next town on the train and a quieter place with fewer tourists than Sestri Levante.
 I decided to have a look.
 I only spent an hour or so there and yet, my gut feelings told me “This is IT!”

-After going home, I did more research into costs of living in Chiavari, who lives there, what is there, and why it would be a good place.
+After going home, I did more research into the costs of living in Chiavari, who lives there, what is there, and why it would be a good place.
 And I made my plan, my plan to move to Italy all by myself.

 I needed to divest myself of most of my earthly goods, including my car and furniture.
 I needed to save a little cash to feel comfortable and I needed to find a 1-year rental near the sea in Chiavari.
-With a short lease I felt that I retained the freedom to change my mind if things did not work out or if living alone where I knew nobody and was not fluent in the language might be too overwhelming.
+With a short lease, I felt that I retained the freedom to change my mind if things did not work out or if living alone where I knew nobody and was not fluent in the language might be too overwhelming.

 Today, I have lived in Chiavari for over four years, and I am in love.
 My one-bedroom furnished apartment is a two-minute walk to la passagiata, the promenade, along the beach, and as a result, I go there nearly every day.